zyrlia1018/DSBIN/README.md

-#  Interpretable Graph Interaction Network
+#  Interpretable Structure-based Graph Neural Networks Based on Designed Inter-graph Attention Mechanisms for Predicting Protein-Ligand Interactions

 ## Installation:
 * Create a new conda environment using:\